nullthreat/Bro-IDS-HTTP-Log-Parser/README.md

-# bro_ids-dns-log
+# bro_ids-http-log

-This gem will parse the DNS log files created by BRO IDS (http://www.bro-ids.org/) and prepare the fields to be called by name in your scripts.
+This gem will parse the http log files created by BRO IDS (http://www.bro-ids.org/) and prepare the fields to be called by name in your scripts.

 ## Installation